 - Seek out a supportive community: Explore recovery communities such as Narcotics Anonymous in the local area and encourage your loved one to get involved.

 - Help them seek ongoing treatment: Check in on your loved one, help them schedule appointments and encourage them as they move toward recovery.

 Help Your Loved One Get the Care They Need at GreeneStone

 If you’re seeking addiction treatment in Ontario for your loved one, GreeneStone is here to help.
-We offer primary residential treatment and medical detox treatments as well as continuing care to help the person you love find freedom from addiction.
+We offer inpatient treatment and medical detox treatments as well as continuing care to help the person you love find freedom from addiction.
 With individualized treatment plans customized to your loved one’s specific needs, we’ll ensure that they can get the best possible service.